cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Joerg, Henrik, Florian, Peer.

-I also want to thank some outstanding software developers / architects within the future projects CT2 and JCT.
+I also want to thank some outstanding software developers / architects within the successor projects CT2 and JCT.
 They showed great endurance and expertise, necessary to overcome the difficulties of the brand new development environments and software architectures:
-- Sebastian, Philipp, Arno, Martin, Thomas, Timo, Soeren
+- Philipp, Thomas, Sebastian, Arno, Martin, Timo, Soeren
-- Dominik, Tobias, Al-Akkad, David
+- Dominik, Matthias, Tobias, Simon, Amro, David

 And needless to say the many undisclosed ones, especially students and interns who contributed a lot and thereby learned even more by the experts